CeliaRipple/CeliaRipple.github.io/FinalProject.md

 From here I moved on to visulizing the results in QGIS.
 I loaded the planet_osm_roads layer into Q along with the OSM standard background map using the QuickMapServices plugin.

 In QGIS I used the select by attribute function where "walkingroute" is not null to select my route on the map.
 Then I exported my route.

+Insert image of map

+To evaluate the walkability of this route I went back into the attribute table of the planet_osm_roads map and looked at the highway field.
+The "highway" field is used to classify the type of road.
+Information about the meaning of all the tag can be found here: https://wiki.openstreetmap.org/wiki/Key:highway